emer/gosl/README.md

 # TODO

-* fix method comments issue

 * parse go package paths for files on commandline

+* figure out compute CmdEnd issue in vgpu

+* alignsl only prints out when there is an error